 The tasting was so beautifully set up.
 Each glass was stunning.
 We were able to try sake cold and hot, 15 days fermented vs 30 days fermented, with different snack products (savoury and sweet) and black label sake which is used for dipping with sweets.

-This sake tasting ceremony has been based on the traditional Japanese tea ceremony and is great fun!
+This sake tasting ceremony is based on the traditional Japanese tea ceremony and is great fun.
 I learned so much about sake and could have kept going.

 How to get to Kanazawa

-Kanazawa and the Iskhikawa region are due west and then a bit north of Tokyo.
-Kanazawa is over 400km away from Tokyo but the bullet train takes only 2 1/2 hours to get from Kanazawa to Tokyo and delivers you into the centre of Kanazawa.
+Kanazawa and the Iskhikawa region are due west and a bit north of Tokyo.
+Kanazawa is over 400km away from Tokyo, but the bullet train takes only 2 1/2 hours to get from Kanazawa to Tokyo and delivers you to the center of Kanazawa.
 It is also only 2 hours and 10 minutes by train from Kyoto.

 ⇒ If you’re planning a short stay in Tokyo don’t miss my post on the Ultimate One Day in Tokyo

 The train route between Tokyo and Kanazawa also offers views of Mount Fuji.
-I was lucky enough to be travelling on a very clear day and got some fantastic views.
-However, apparently this is not normally the case.
+I was lucky enough to be traveling on a very clear day and got some fantastic views.
+However, apparently, this is not normally the case.
 I just wanted to manage expectations!